 Temple of the Tooth Relic Kandy

-Temple of the tooth relic or Dalada Maligawa (known to local people) is the most sacred Buddhist temple in the island of Sri Lanka.
+Temple of the tooth relic or Dalada Maligawa (known to local people) is the most sacred Buddhist temple on the island of Sri Lanka.
 This is a Buddhist religious monument and visited by hundreds of thousands of people every day.
-Therefore most tourists, who are venturing on a Sri Lanka road trip visit the tooth relic temple of Kandy at some time of the trip, be it a 2 weeks Sri Lank tour or short Sri Lanka tour like 4 days tour or 3 days tour, The tooth relic temple is part of it.
+Therefore most tourists, who are venturing on a Sri Lanka road trip visit the tooth relic temple of Kandy at some time of the trip, be it a 2 weeks Sri Lank tour or short Sri Lanka tour like 4 days tour or 3 days tour, visiting tooth relic temple is an important activity in the tour.

 The temple is also known as Dalada Maligawa, especially among the local people.
 As the name denotes “temple of the tooth relic”, this is the place, where left eye tooth of Buddha believed to reside and therefore the temple of the tooth relic is one of the most sacred Buddhist temples in the world.
 The left eyetooth of Buddha was brought here from Indian in 2nd century BC and since then it is the honoured spiritual element for the Buddhist devotees in the country.

 The history of tooth relic temple

 The origin of the temple is dating back to many centuries and it was first built by King Vimala Dharma Sooriya 2 (1684-1706 AD).
 Originally it had been a three-storied building.
 But, the threes storied building was destroyed by Portuguese and later King Sri Vira Parakrama (1706-1739 AD) had constructed the two-storied building at the site.
 Today the tooth relic is residing on the upper floor of this building.